clairesunstudio/mayflower-docs/docs/guidelines/accessibility.md

 ## What it takes to access web sites

-Some components are involved to make websites availalble to any of us.
-First, we have infomration to put on a website.
+Some components are involved to make websites available to any of us.
+First, we have information to put on a website.
 We refer it as **web content**.
 Second, we need tools to create a website, which is categorized as **authoring tools**.
-Third, we need means to get to the webiste.
+Third, we need means to get to the website.
 That is **user agents**.
 Let's take a look at each component closely.

 ### Web content